The Bride Comes Home

-The Bride Comes Home is a 1935 comedy film made by Paramount Pictures, directed by Wesley Ruggles, and starring Claudette Colbert, Fred MacMurray and Robert Young.
-It was written by Claude Binyon and Elisabeth Sanxay Holding.
+The Bride Comes Home is a 1935 American comedy film made by Paramount Pictures, directed by Wesley Ruggles, and starring Claudette Colbert, Fred MacMurray and Robert Young.
+It was writen by Claude Binyon and Elisabeth Sanxay Holding.

 Plot

-After the bankruptcy of her father's business, penniless Chicago socialite Jeannette Desmereau (Colbert) works with magazine editor Cyrus Anderson (MacMurray) and publisher Jack Bristow (Young).
+After the bankruptcy of her father's business, penniless Chicago socialite Jeannette Desmereau works with magazine editor Cyrus Anderson and publisher Jack Bristow.
 They discuss love and wedding plans.
 However, when Bristow and Desmereau set in motion plans to marry, Anderson decides to win her back.
 This is a romantic comedy with money, bad tempers and love in the balance.